 You can set separate weekday and weekend time limits for these groups, ranging from 30 minutes to 4 hours.
 You can also schedule when these apps are to be blocked, and you can add multiple schedules to each group if necessary.

 On both Android and iOS, MMGuardian blocks the native web browser and replaces it with its own.
-In September 2019, MMGuardian added filtering for the Google Chrome, Mozilla Firefox and Opera browsers on Android.
+It also has filtering for the Google Chrome, Mozilla Firefox and Opera browsers on Android.
 But you will still have to block or delete any alternative browsers your child might have installed on iOS.

 This is the step where you finally select an age for your child.
 There are five age ranges to choose from, and selecting any will set the default category block and settings.